jedevc/afnom-missing-semester/_2024/shell-advanced.md

 The kernel knows to execute this script with a python interpreter instead of a shell command because we included a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line at the top of the script.
 It is good practice to write shebang lines using the [`env`](https://www.man7.org/linux/man-pages/man1/env.1.html) command that will resolve to wherever the command lives in the system, increasing the portability of your scripts.
 To resolve the location, `env` will make use of the `PATH` environment variable we introduced in the first lecture.
-For this example the shebang line would look like `#!/usr/bin/env python`.

 Some differences between shell functions and scripts that you should keep in mind are:
 - Functions have to be in the same language as the shell, while scripts can be written in any language.
 This is why including a shebang for scripts is important.